IEDB/ONTIE/doc/api.md

 ## POST instead of GET
 <!-- POST TEST -->
 When requesting a large number of terms, you can use HTTP POST instead of HTTP GET, and provide a list of the requested CURIEs or IRIs in the body of the request.
-For this to work, you MUST include `method=GET` in the query string.
-For example, POSTing to [https://ontology.iedb.org/resources/all/subjects?method=GET&format=tsv](/resources/all/subjects?method=GET&format=tsv) with this body:
+For example, POSTing to [https://ontology.iedb.org/resources/all/subjects?method=GET&format=tsv](/resources/all/subjects?format=tsv) with this body:

 ```
 CURIE